ziembla/raspi-fun/raspi-setup.md

     vlc \
     okular \
     iceweasel \
+    git-cola gitk \
     python-nltk \
     python-reportlab \
     colobot \

 ```

 Warnings
-- **colobot** is a superb programming game, still at least the linux '0.1.3-alpha' version tends to hang my raspberry 2 (NOOBS+Raspbian 1.9.0).
+- **colobot** is a superb programming game "for children", still at least the linux '0.1.3-alpha' version tends to hang my raspberry 2 (NOOBS+Raspbian 1.9.0).
 I have no idea whether it is the game's or experimental OpenGL's (see `raspi-config` above) fault...
 - don't try to install "all" in `sudo python -c "import nltk; nltk.download()"` (too big)